Getting Started

 What is dxflow?

-dxflow is a comprehensive distributed computing engine that provides a unified interface for managing and orchestrating data & compute workflows across different computing environments.
+dxflow is a powerful workflow engine that provides a unified interface for managing and orchestrating data & compute workflows across different computing environments.
+Built with a modular architecture, dxflow seamlessly integrates Docker Compose workflows, shell operations, object storage, network bridging, and proxy management.

 In short: dxflow turns any machine you can access into a first-class citizen of your computational fleet, with one installer, a stable URL, and a unified interface for jobs, logs, and data.